fruitsamples/Locations/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.3
+- Added CFBundleIconFiles in Info.plist.

+Version 1.2
+- Upgraded project to build with the iOS 4.0 SDK.

 Version 1.1
 - Updated the ReadMe to reflect an update to the tutorial title.
 - Added 'nonatomic' to property declarations for Event.